Leadwise/Leadwise.github.io/README.md

 The Leadwise Style is built on the [Gutenberg starter theme](https://github.com/leadwise/leadwise-starter-theme).

-### Font Stack
+### Font Style

-The font stack is where it’s at.
+The font style is where it’s at.
 I spent a lot of time thinking it through to bring the best quality leadwisespace typefaces to your screen.

 ```
 body {